Distil ← Back to home

 Ashwagandha is in the Distil supplement database, evidence Grade A. The page below lists every medication we have explicitly assessed it against.

-Below are the 5 documented pairs we have explicitly assessed for Ashwagandha: 5 amber.
-The pairs cluster around 2 mechanisms: Additive CNS depression and Additive serotonergic activity.
+Below are the 15 documented pairs we have explicitly assessed for Ashwagandha: 15 amber.
+The pairs cluster around 6 mechanisms: Additive CNS sedation, Additive CNS depression, Immune-stimulant vs immunosuppressant (precautionary), Additive serotonergic activity, Calming effect vs stimulant (opposing), and Additive thyroid-hormone effect.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not listed here is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by medication, and the missing-item form at the bottom of the page routes any uncatalogued medication into our next curation pass.

 Documented interactions